 Further information and resources can be found at the NIH GDS website at:

 Patient Education Tools

 Capture Participant Declarations in Electronic Format

-The biobank strongly recommends all patient declarations from consent forms are captured in electronic format (MS Excel, CSV files).
+The UTHealth CCTS Biobank strongly recommends that all patient declarations from consent forms be captured in electronic format (MS Excel, CSV files).
 Secondary sharing and biobanking require automated processing of searchable documents to determine patient permissions and restrictions for use and storage of samples and data.
 For further discussion on automated data collection, contact the Biomedical Informatics Component at www.uthouston.edu/uth-big/contact+us.htm.